harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 These isoforms have characteristic N-terminal signal peptide sequences and C-terminal extension (E) peptide domains.
 Exons 1 and 2 and part of exon 3 encode the signal peptides.
 The remainder of exon 3 and exon 4 encode the mature IGF-1 peptide and the proximal part of the E peptide, which are shared by all isoforms.
 Splicing of exon 4 to exon 6 generates the predominant transcript IGF-1Ea.
 Splicing of exon 4 to exon 5 generates IGF- 1Eb, which encodes an isoform with 47 distinct amino acids in the E domain.
 When part of exon 5 is spliced to exon 6, the IGF- 1Ec (IGF-1EB in mouse) variant is generated.
 In this case, a frame-shift occurs in exon 5 followed by premature transcription stop in exon 6 that results in a stretch of 25 amino acids unique to this variant.

 As a result these templates produce in cellular ribosomes IGF-1 peptide forms that differ in amino acid structure in the E peptide region.
-This results in different C-terminal regions for the IGF-1 &amp; MGF peptides.
+This results in different C-terminal regions for the IGF-1 & MGF peptides.
 MGF BECAUSE of its C-terminal sequence, upon "birth" becomes rapidly localized in the nucleus.
 It is the carboxy portion which draws either MGF or the altered portion to the nucleus rather than to the cell membrane.

 "We found that the isoform of the human IGF-I precursor encoded by exon 5 [MGF] localized to the nucleus and strongly to the nucleolus.
 Precursors containing exon 6 or the upstream portion of exon 5 did not...The findings are consistent with the presence of a nuclear and nucleolar localization signal situated in the C-terminal part of the exon 5-encoded domain."